Why Does My Toilet Rock Back and Forth?

 While you’re in there, be sure to poke around the exposed subfloor with a screwdriver.
 What you’re looking for are any soft spots.
 If you find any, you want to cut them out and patch them up.

 When You Need a Kansas City Plumber’s Help

 Not a DIY-type person?
-If your toilet is rocking or wobbling and you would prefer to have a professional plumber take a look at it and fix it, contact A-1 Sewer & Septic Service Inc. to get the job done right!
+If your toilet is rocking or wobbling and you would prefer to have a professional plumber take a look at it and fix it, or get options for an upgraded toilet and toilet seat or if you have a clog or need any plumbing repairs, contact A-1 Sewer & Septic Service Inc. to get the job done right!